 SOME CONCLUDING OBSERVATIONS ON SUPPORT FROM ADOLESCENT CULTURE BY PARKER ROSSMAN

-The following is the concluding section of the fifth chapter of Dr. Parker Rossman’s Sexual Experience Between Men and Boys (USA and London, 1976), entitled "Support From Adolescent Culture", and introduced here.
+The following is the concluding section of the fifth chapter of Dr. Parker Rossman’s Sexual Experience Between Men and Boys (originally published in 1976), entitled "Support From Adolescent Culture", and introduced here.
 It appears from both his quotations from interviews of pederasts and the studies he cites that it is based on American society in the decade or so before publication.

 Some Concluding Observations